Build a Sign 101: Custom Flags Design Tool Guide

 Step 2: Setting Up the File

 When you open the .ai file, you will be taken to this screen.
 The template is already to size for our single-sided flags (62″ x 38″) so please do not adjust the template.

 The area in red is the bleed area.
 DO NOT put your design in this space as it may get cut off or sewn over when printed.
 The white box is the complete design space that you have to work with.
 We recommend not putting text or images up against the edge of the flag as it may get trimmed or end up with stitching over it.

-There will be 4 different layers created in the document that appear in the top right of the above image.
+There will be 4 different layers created in the document that appears in the top right of the above image.
 The GUIDES, TRIM, and, INSTRUCTIONS layers will be locked as you do not need to make any adjustments to them.
 The ART HERE layer will be unlocked and empty, ready to fill with your design!

 Step 3: Graphics

 The first thing you should take into consideration are the graphics you need to use, if any.
 If you’re using a logo, we suggest using the vector file as this will allow you to scale the logo up to larger sizes without losing quality.
 If you use jpegs or low-resolution pngs, they can result in pixelation when scaled up for your flag.

 Look at the above graphic.
 Both logo files are scaled up to 100% which is how they’ll look when the flag is printed and you’re holding it in your hands.
 The jpeg version of the logo has lots of pixelation while the vector version doesn’t.
-The pixelation will show up on your printed flag, so it’s best to avoid it all together if possible.
+The pixelation will show up on your printed flag, so it’s best to avoid it altogether if possible.

 Please note: the above graphic is a jpeg image as well, if you zoom in on the image, the vector file will start to become pixelated.
 All proofs are sent as jpegs, so if you’re concerned about pixelation, please confirm with your designer and ask for a close up at 100%.